Zywave/booster/src/_areas/design-system/developers/faqs.md

 ## Using ZUI

+### I have a question.
+Where should I go to find an answer?
+We have started using Jira to track and answer questions.
+You can [review existing questions](https://zywave-rd.atlassian.net/issues/?filter=10378) to see if anyone else has already asked the same thing.
+Or you can [submit a new question](https://zywave-rd.atlassian.net/jira/software/c/projects/BOOSTER/form/38) by filling out our form.
+These questions are also visible on the Booster Teams channel so that anyone can view and respond to them.
-### I think I found an issue with ZUI.
+### I think I found an issue with Booster.
 What should I do?
-1. **Check for Existing Issues**: Search for bugs in the ZUI project on [JIRA](https://zywave-rd.atlassian.net/jira/software/c/projects/BOOSTER/boards/188).
+1. **Check for Existing Issues**: Search for bugs in the Booster project on [JIRA](https://zywave-rd.atlassian.net/jira/software/c/projects/BOOSTER/issues/BOOSTER-56?jql=project%20%3D%20%22BOOSTER%22%20AND%20type%20%3D%20Bug%20ORDER%20BY%20created%20DESC).
+Not seeing an issue logged?
+You can [report a bug with our form](https://zywave-rd.atlassian.net/jira/software/c/projects/BOOSTER/form/37) after you complete the next steps.
 2. **Reproduce the Issue**: Use our [CodePen template](https://codepen.io/pen?template=ZEQEQwN) to reproduce the issue in a framework-less way.
 3. **Debugging**: If reproducible, debug in the labs or refer to [bundle issue documentation](https://gitlab.zywave.com/zui/zui/-/blob/dev/packages/misc/zui-bundle/README.md).